-Appetizers…to do or not to do…that is the question?
-I say yes…parades and football all day long require snacks.
-Inevitably we never start our meal on time…having a few apps will relieve the pressure to perform…hahaha!
+Appetizers?
+To do or not to do, that is the question?
+I say yes!
+Parades and football all day long require snacks.
+Inevitably we never start our meal on time.
+So, having a few apps will relieve the pressure to perform…hahaha!
 Click here for some ideas to serve up pre-Thanksgiving.

 Once the thighs are nice and browned on both sides, add the turkey stock, celery, onion and bay leaves to the pot.
 Scrape the browned bits from the bottom.
 Turn up the heat and allow to just come to a boil.
 Lower heat to a very low simmer.
 Simmer for at least two hours.
 I like to place my pot on the back of the stove and just allow to slowly simmer away as I am preparing the rest of the meal.
 You will not finish the gravy until the very end.